eugsokolov/ece464-databases/syllabus.md

 Lectures are held once a week, Tuesday 1800-2100.
 Attendance is not mandatory, but I strongly advise all students to attend every lecture.
 Lack of attendance will degrade performance in the class and more importantly degrade knowledge of databases.

 I will not hold official office hours but I will be available for extra questions after lectures should the need arise.
 Students may reach me via email at any time and I will try my best to reply within 24 hours.
+Students may also post questions in the course Teams chat and I will try my best to reply within 24 hours (this is preferred as its quite likely other students have similar questions).

 #### Prerequisites